igraph/rigraph_revdep_checks/problems.md

 ```
 ```
 checking dependencies in R code ...
 NOTE
-'library' or 'require' call to ‘MplusAutomation’ in package code.
+'library' or 'require' call to âMplusAutomationâ in package code.
   Please use :: or requireNamespace() instead.
   See section 'Suggested packages' in the 'Writing R Extensions' manual.
 ```